No LLMs were harmed during creation of this post.

 building the llama#

 In docs/build.md, you’ll find detailed build instructions for all the supported platforms.
 By default, llama.cpp builds with auto-detected CPU support.
-We’ll talk about enabling GPU support later, first - let’s try building it as-is, because it’s a good baseline to start with, and it doesn’t require any external dependencies.
+We’ll talk about enabling GPU and advanced CPU support later, first - let’s try building it as-is, because it’s a good baseline to start with, and it doesn’t require any external dependencies.
 To do that, we only need a C++ toolchain, CMake and Ninja.

 If you are very lazy, you can download a release from Github and skip building steps.
 Make sure to download correct version for your hardware/backend.
 If you have troubles picking, i recommend following the build guide anyway - it’s simple enough and should explain what you should be looking for.
 Keep in mind that release won’t contain Python scripts that we’re going to use, so if you’ll want to quantize models manually, you’ll need to get them from repository.